Uma Maheshwara

 Siva is seated in Lalitasana, with his right leg pendant.
 Parvati is also seated in Lalitasana with her left leg pendent, mirroring Siva’s position.

-The little knob on Siva’s crown, on his right, possibly represents Ganga, goddess of Ganges river.
+The little knob on Siva’s crown, on his right, possibly represents Ganga, the goddess of the Ganges River.

-It is about 11.5 cm in height and Umamaheshwara of this size are rarer.
+It is about 11.5 cm in height, and Umamaheshwaras of this size are rarer.
 This is sold cast and is heavy.
-This is meant for worship at home or made as an offering to temple.
+This is meant for worship at home or made as an offering to a temple.

 Sharing my passion